 This support will include collaboration during the initial training, additional professional learning opportunities, and assignment of a mentor.

-The district will ensure teachers have access to certified observers in cases where the supervisor is not certified through the proficiency system and therefore unable to conduct the observation:
+The district will ensure teachers and other professionals have access to certified observers in cases where the supervisor is not certified through the proficiency system and therefore unable to conduct the observation.

+This observer will be assigned by the Superintendent or designee.

 This will include district-level personnel or principals from another building (certified through the proficiency system) conducting the observation with the principal (modeling the process).